google-research/dex-lang/README.md

 # Dex [![Test status](https://travis-ci.org/google-research/dex-lang.svg?branch=main)](https://travis-ci.org/google-research/dex-lang)
-Dex (named for "index") is a research language for array processing in the Haskell/ML family.
+Dex (named for "index") is a research language for typed, functional array processing.
 The goal of the project is to explore:

   * Type systems for array programming
   * Mathematical program transformations like differentiation and integration